kingebere/Aelle/README.md

   -Add a back button using useLocation and attach it to the pages (using Absolute positioning,top: 0 , right:20px ) .
 Use an icon in a circle background(border-radius:50%,height:24px;width:24px)
   -Understand react query better .
 Is it better than redux?.Hmmm -Glowing blue and red css effect (css box-shadow) to signify Star wars sabers.
 Use as absolute positioning,z-index:1.
   -All of a sudden , eslint decided not to work with the application again .
-(To be fixed)
+(To be fixed) ..
+UPDATE(Fixed!!!)